DuvelCorp/VanillaLauncher/README.md

 ---------

 On ACCOUNTS, CHARACTERS and MACROS, you have the possibility to tick the "Favorite" checkbox.
-All favorite items are duplicated on top root of the Tray menu.
+All favorite items are duplicated on top root of the Tray menu, and you can quickly display them in the TreeView.